Christmas will be upon us very soon, with only two weeks left until it is time to give – and hopefully also to receive – gifts.

 HEINRICH HALL’S RECOMMENDED READ:

-Heinrich is responsible for most of our tours and cruises in Greece.
+Heinrich is responsible for most of our tours in Greece.
 He has been based in Athens since the early 2000s, but has also spent much time working and exploring on the island of Crete.
 He is especially, but by no means exclusively, interested in the prehistory of the Aegean region, an area he has travelled extensively.
 His recommendation is pertinent to nearly all our trips in Greece, Italy and Turkey, as well as to areas far beyond our current range of trips, but especially to Exploring Crete and Cruising to the Cyclades.

 The Making of the Middle Sea: A History of the Mediterranean from the Beginning to the Emergence of the Classical World, by Cyprian Broodbank, Thames & Hudson 2013.